 These days starting and running a blog is very easy.
 WordPress, the platform we will be using in this tutorial, is optimised for any type of user.
 I will walk you step by step to start your first travel blog today.

 How much does it cost to start a new blog?

-First, you have to register your domain and that will cost you only between $1.30 to $9 per year depending on the domain extension you selected.
+First, you have to register your domain, which will cost you only between $1.30 to $9 per year, depending on the domain extension you selected.

-There are cheaper alternatives for web hosting but I recommend SiteGround as it is a fast, reliable, free CDN (Content Delivery Network – to speed up your site) and SSL (to make your site secure) and best customer service hosting provider.
+There are cheaper alternatives for web hosting, but I recommend SiteGround.
+It is a fast, reliable, free CDN (Content Delivery Network – to speed up your site) and SSL (to make your site secure) and the best customer service hosting provider.

 Are you ready to start your travel blog?
 Let’s do it together step by step.

 #1 Pick your niche and name